MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mfi-new-users-forwarding-email.md

 It's suspicious when new user accounts in your organization suddenly start forwarding email messages to external domains.

-The **New domains being forwarded email** insight in the Security & Compliance Center notifies you when newly-created users in your organization are forwarding messages to external domains.
+The **New domains being forwarded email** insight notifies you when newly-created users in your organization are forwarding messages to external domains.

 This insight appears only when the issue is detected, and it appears on the [Forwarding report](view-mail-flow-reports.md#forwarding-report) page.